Top-label calibration and multiclass-to-binary reductions: Ethics statement

-\textbf{Limitations and ethics. } Post-hoc calibration is a post-processing step that can be applied on top of miscalibrated machine learning models to increase their reliability.
+Post-hoc calibration is a post-processing step that can be applied on top of miscalibrated machine learning models to increase their reliability.
 As such, we believe our work should improve the transparency and explainability of machine learning models.
 However, we outline a few limitations.
 Post-hoc calibration requires keeping aside a fresh, representative dataset, that was not used for training.
-If this dataset is used for validation, an important statistical independence assumption is violated and our formal guarantees will not hold.
+If this dataset is too small, the resulting calibration guarantee can be too weak to be meaningful in practice.
 Further, if the test data distribution shifts in significant ways, additional corrections may be needed to recalibrate \citep{gupta2020distribution, podkopaev2021distribution}.
 A well calibrated classifier is not necessarily an accurate or a fair one, and vice versa \citep{kleinberg2017inherent}.
 Deploying calibrated models in critical applications like medicine, criminal law, banking, etc. does not preclude the possibility of the model being frequently wrong or unfair.